 Seasonal activities in Humboldt Redwoods State Park

 During the summer months, several interactive and engaging interpretive programs are offered within the park.
-Some programs are aimed at educating children, such as the Junior Rangers program and the Litter Getters program, whereas other programs, such as the Nature Walks are great for visitors of all ages and are sure to delight.
-The programs take place at different locations, so it’s easy to participate in one no matter where you are within the park.
-With so much to learn and see you may even want to take part in multiple programs during your visit.
+Some programs are aimed at educating children, such as the Junior Rangers program and the Litter Getters program.
+Other programs like nature walks are great for visitors of all ages who want to learn more about the flora and fauna within the area.
+The programs take place at different locations throughout the park, so if you are interested pop into the visitor center to find out the schedule so you can take part during your visit.

-The visitor center is the third stop on the Avenue of Giants auto tour, but you don’t have to take the tour to enjoy all that it has to offer.
-You can stop by and ask questions and get advice from the staff or checkout the immersive and informative theater and bookstore.
-The Visitor’s Center is a great place to learn more about the park and purchase any maps you may need, but don’t forget to pick up a souvenir before you leave to remember your trip.
+The Visitor Center is the third stop on the Avenue of Giants auto tour, but you don’t have to take the tour to enjoy all that it has to offer.
+You can stop by and ask questions and get advice from the staff or check out the immersive and informative theater and bookstore.
+The Visitor’s Center is a great place to learn more about the park and purchase any maps you may need, including the option to pick up a souvenir before you leave to remember your trip.

-It might be hard to work your way through all of the trails of Humboldt Redwoods State Park considering there are over 100 miles of trails, but it’s worth a try if you’re up for the challenge.
+It might be hard to work your way through all of the trails of Humboldt Redwoods State Park considering there are over 100 miles for you to explore, but it’s worth a try if you’re up for the challenge.
 If you have kids with you or if you’re just looking for an easy, relaxing stroll try out the half-mile Founder’s Grove Nature Loop.
-However, if you’re looking for a longer and more strenuous hike, try out the Johnson Trail Loop, which is over 10 miles long and has a 1,600 feet elevation change.
-More information on the trails is available online, but no matter what trail you take, you’ll love being in the middle of such a beautiful and vibrant forest.
-Just be sure to pack plenty of water in your RV and check the weather beforehand.
+However, if you’re looking for a longer and more strenuous hike, check out the Johnson Trail Loop, which is over 10 miles long and has a 1,600 feet elevation change.
+No matter what trail you take, you’ll love being in the middle of such a beautiful and vibrant forest.
+Just be sure to pack plenty of water in your Airstream and check the weather beforehand.

 Scenic Driving Tour

 Any time of year you can take the self-guided auto tour through the Avenue of Giants.
 The 32-mile tour has eight stops, marked by signs, where you can get out and explore the area a little more.
-The stops also point out neat historical areas, like the Weott High Water pole, standing 33 feet above the ground and indicating where the flood waters of 1964 rose.
+The stops also point out neat historical areas, like the Weott High Water pole, standing 33 feet above the ground and indicating where the floodwaters of 1964 rose.
 Another one of the stops along the avenue is Dyerville Lookout, an area rich in cultural history.
-This auto tour is recommended for cars and only smaller RVs.
+Head to the Visitor Center to a get map for the driving tour.
+This auto tour is recommended for cars and smaller RVs only.